Jim Russo (baseball scout)

-James Joseph "Jim" Russo (April 22, 1922 – February 8, 2004) was a baseball scout for the St. Louis Browns and Baltimore Orioles.
-He was one of professional baseball's original "Super Scouts".
-He not only excelled in finding talented players, but pioneered observing and reporting on the tendencies of opposing teams to provide insight and strategy on how those teams could be more easily defeated when the Orioles would play them in the future.
-Most notably, his advance scouting of the Los Angeles Dodgers in 1966 is considered a key reason that the underdog Orioles defeated the Dodgers 4–0 in the 1966 World Series.
-A New York Times article once referred to him as "baseball's secret weapon".
+James Joseph Russo (April 22, 1922 – February 8, 2004) was an American baseball scout for the St. Louis Browns and Baltimore Orioles.
+He has been called one of professional baseball's original "super scouts".
+He not only excelled in finding talented players to sign or acquire by trade, but also was a seminal modern pioneer of “advance scouting”, where the scout observes and reports on the tendencies of opposing teams to provide insight and strategy on how those teams could be more easily defeated.
+Most notably, his extensive three weeks of advance scouting of the Los Angeles Dodgers in 1966 is considered a watershed event in advance scouting and a key reason that the underdog Orioles defeated the Dodgers 4–0 in the 1966 World Series.

+A New York Times article once referred to Russo as "baseball's secret weapon".
+In 2003, the Orioles established the Jim Russo Scout of the Year Award.
+In 2026, Russo was inducted into the Baltimore Orioles Hall of Fame.
+During most of his 33-year career with the Orioles, the team had the highest winning percentage of any team in Major League Baseball.

 Early life

 Russo was born on April 22, 1922, in Huntington, Indiana.
 He was the child of Sicilian immigrants.
 Russo played semi-pro baseball in Huntington, but never professional baseball.
-He also managed the semi-pro team.
+At 17 years old, Russo also managed the semi-pro team that he organized.
 Russo worked as a school teacher.
 He served in the United States Army during World War II and was awarded a Bronze Star.
 He was a member of the Army Air Corps, stationed in the China-Burma-India theater.

+After coming home from the war, Russo decided to pursue a career as a baseball broadcaster.
+He attended Huntington College for one year.
+Russo also took a course on radio broadcasting at Indiana University Fort Wayne.
+He next attended Columbia College Chicago that had a radio curriculum.
+Russo then was hired to work in Alma, Michigan, broadcasting Alma College football and basketball games, as well as high school basketball games.